ledat1205/road-to-msc/datlt/Grokking/Paper.md

 They conclude the CPU time for computation is not greater than 50% in sequential scans, index-based scans, and JOIN queries.
 On the contrary, the CPU spends quite an amount of time (50% on average) waiting for resources, due to memory or resource stalls.
 Plus the cost of branch mispredictions, the percentage of CPU time for computation is often far less than 50%.
 For example, the minimum percentage of CPU time for computation in index-based scans is less than 20%.

-Note: detail experiment setup can see on paper
+Note: detail experiment setup can see on paper ( remember that hardware is 20 years aog)